Oils Oils & Fats

 Varieties

-General Information: Oils and fats are pretty uniform at 120 calories per tablespoon.
+: Oils and fats are pretty uniform at 120 calories per tablespoon.
 The only exceptions are semi-solid products sold whipped with a lot of air - fewer calories by the tablespoon but still the same per ounce.
-The works "Light", "Lite" and similar applied to oils refer to taste, not to calories.
+The words "Light", "Lite" and similar applied to oils refer to taste, not to calories.

 Almond Oil

-Annatto Oil Oil or lard infused with annatto seeds which dye it an intense red-gold color (orange to yellow as thinned) and give it a subtle warm flavor.
+Oil or lard infused with Annatto Seeds which dye it an intense red-gold color (orange to yellow as thinned) and give it a subtle warm flavor.
 This oil is important in Cuban, Filipino, Portuguese, Mexican, Puerto Rican, and Jamaican Cooking.

 You can make it easily by adding 1/2 cup annatto seeds to 1 cup oil (or 1 cup annatto to 1 cup lard) then heating and stirring over moderate heat until the desired color is achieved (overheating will cause it to lose its red color and flavor).
 Alternately for oil, heat to 350°F, take off heat and stir in annatto.
 Continue stirring until foaming stops and desired color is achieved.

-Avocado Here we have a real smoke point champion (520°F/270°C).
+Whole Avocado Fruit Here we have a real smoke point champion (520°F/270°C).
 If you want to sear meat quickly, or some other very high temperature application, this is the way to go.
-It is also a very healthy oil with a profile similar to Olive Oil.
-Unfortunately, it's not commonly available.
+It has a lightly buttery flavor and is also a very healthy oil with a profile similar to Olive Oil.
+It is becoming more widely available and here in Southern California can be had at costs similar to quality olive oil.

 Well made tallow can be kept at room temperature much longer than suet without spoiling.
 This fat was once used to make candles and as a lubricant but today is used mainly to make soap and industrial products, and by "fast food" restaurants as a low cost ingredient.
 It is also favored as a binder and nutrient in making winter feed blocks for song birds.